Certified nurse-midwife

+In the United States, a Certified Nurse-Midwife (CNM) is a nurse midwife who exceeds the International Confederation of Midwives' essential competencies for a midwife and is also an advanced practice registered nurse, having completed registered nursing and midwifery education leading to practice as a nurse midwife and credentialing as a Certified Nurse-Midwife.
+CNMs provide care of women across their lifespan, including pregnancy and the postpartum period, and well woman care and birth control.
+Certified Nurse-Midwives are recognized by the International Confederation of Midwives as a type of midwife in the U.S.

 Education and training

 A Certified Nurse Midwife (CNM) is an advanced practice registered nurse who has specialized education and training in nurse midwifery.
 The CNM certification process includes first completing the required education and then passing a national exam.
 CNM candidates must complete a nursing degree as well as a nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education (ACME).
 The nurse midwifery education program is a post-baccalaureate program that requires a bachelor's degree and may sometimes also require a registered nurse (RN) license.

 Since 2010, all CNMs are required to possess a minimum of a graduate degree such as a Master of Science in Nursing (MSN) or a new doctoral degree in nursing, the Doctor of Nursing Practice (DNP).
 Thus, recent graduates from an accredited CNM education program are awarded at least a master's degree.
 After completing the required education in nurse midwifery, CNM candidates are eligible to take the national certifying exam administered by the American Midwifery Certification Board (AMCB).
 Recertification take place is every five years.

-Current practice

-Numbers and scope
+The American College of Nurse-Midwives accredits midwifery education programs and serves as the national specialty society for the nation's CNMs and Certified Midwives (CMs).
+CNMs in most states are required to: